Early Years Enterprise Challenge for Early Learners 3-5 years

 Early Years Challenge in South Africa

 Over the years, several teachers around the world have adapted our School Enterprise Challenge programme for very young learners.
-In South Africa, we have seen Scilla Edmonds, an experienced teacher and principal of The Birches, an Early Years School, adapt our programme for her learners with remarkable impact over 11 years.
+In South Africa, we saw Scilla Edmonds, an experienced teacher and principal of The Birches, an Early Years School, adapt our programme for her learners with remarkable impact over 11 years.
 Year on year, we saw The Birches learners having fun and developing their skills and confidence as they completed the Challenge and ran a business.
 The Birches now runs multiple school businesses which bring additional income into the school.

 Working with Scilla Edmonds we created the Early Years Enterprise Challenge, a simplified, shorter form of the School Enterprise Challenge programme incorporating environmental awareness-raising activities.
 In 2023-24 we trialled the programme in South Africa with teachers from Early Childhood Development (ECD) in KZN, 19 school teams proudly showcased their businesses at Marketplace and Celebration event.

-Early Years Enterprise Challenge 2025
+Early Years Enterprise Challenge 2026

 • Language and numeracy development, and